 The level of representation of women has been, and will continue to be, considered by the Company, the Board and the CNG Committee in the making of executive officer appointments.
-In searches for new executive officers, the CNG Committee will consider the level of female representation and diversity in management as one of several factors used in its search process.
-This will be achieved through continuously monitoring the level of female representation in senior management positions and, where appropriate, recruiting qualified female candidates as part of our overall recruitment and selection process to fill senior management positions, as the need arises, through vacancies, growth or otherwise.
+In searches for new executive officers, the CNG Committee will consider the level of gender diverse representation and diversity in management as one of several factors used in its search process.
+This will be achieved through continuously monitoring the level of gender diversity in senior management positions and, where appropriate, recruiting qualified gender diverse candidates as part of our overall recruitment and selection process to fill senior management positions, as the need arises, through vacancies, growth or otherwise.
+To assist with the achievement of these goals, the CNG Committee regularly receives reports from management on diversity, equity and inclusion initiatives and the status, implementation and expansion thereof.
+The Chair of the CNG Committee then reports on the status of these initiatives to the Board.
+In 2022, the Company engaged an external consultant to assist with diversity, equity and inclusion ("DEI") initiatives and has recently hired a salaried specialist to help build out its DEI program and employee training initiatives.